climateinteractive/enroads-guide/docs/guide/coal.rst

 The cost of coal affects three significant decisions regarding energy infrastructure:

-#. investment in new capacity (whether or not to build new processing and power plants);
+#.
+Investment in new capacity (whether or not to build new processing and power plants);

 #. use of capacity (whether to run existing plants);